helmutlutz/blog/docs/_posts/2024-03-07-obsidian-assistant.markdown

 Agent frameworks may differ; for instance, ReAct combines tool selection and answer generation in a single prompt.
 The logic can run in a single pass or an agent loop that terminates upon generating a final answer, throwing an exception, or reaching a timeout.
 Despite variations, agents consistently leverage the LLM to orchestrate planning and tool invocations until task completion.

 ## Learning from a minimal example
-For the obsidian-chatbot I want to use langchain, but it has already reached a point where it has become very complicated with lots of abstractions.
-Maybe we can understand how an llm-agent works with a few simple lines of code.
+For the obsidian-chatbot I want to use LangChain, but it has already reached a point where it has become very complicated with lots of abstractions.
+Maybe we can understand how an LLM Agent works with a few simple lines of code.
 Doing some research, I came across the [llm_agents repository by Marc Päpper] and found it to be a great resource for understanding some concepts.
 Let's take a look at some code passages and break down how an agent works under the hood.

-First of all, we want to have an entrypoint for running the agent.
+First, we want to have an entrypoint for running the agent.
 This entrypoint is the `run_agent.py` file.
 It takes user input, initializes an agent using the Agent class, and then runs the agent to generate a response.
 The agent is equipped with various tools such as PythonREPLTool, SerpAPITool, and HackerNewsSearchTool.
 The final answer from the agent is printed.
 ```python
 from llm_agents import Agent, ChatLLM, PythonREPLTool, SerpAPITool, HackerNewsSearchTool